FireMechs/RFID/README.md

 	* e.
 Start your project, add read and write files in your project repository using your preferred IDE or Editor.

 	* f.
 Ready to send your work to the online repo?
 Yes but then not everything inside my directory is to be send.
 Then, fire up git bash and ignore this files
 	```bash
 		touch .gitignore # do this in your project repository
 	```
-You will find this file ".gitignore" in your project repository.
+	* g.
+You will find this file '.gitignore' in your project repository.
 Edit it using any editor you like.
-If you do not want to send a certain directoty online the add the directory name to the  ".gitignore" file as follows
+If you do not want to send a certain directoty online the add the directory name to the  '.gitignore' file as follows
 	```bash
 		sda_hymns/
 	```
-if it is a file, then
+	* h.
+If it is a file, then
 	```bash
 		filename
 	```